-Latest news: A Directory of Fairtrade in West Lothian is now available.
-The directory highlights the retailers, cafes and restaurants selling Fairtrade products.
-It has been produced by the existing Fairtrade town and village groups and a survey of other towns and villages carried out by West Lothian Council.
+A Directory of Fairtrade in West Lothian will be available soon.
+The directory will highlight the retailers, cafes and restaurants selling Fairtrade products in West Lothian.
+It is being produced by the existing Fairtrade town and village groups and a survey of other towns and villages carried out by West Lothian Council.

 West Lothian Fairtrade Zone Steering Group Partners